Midyear Tax Checkup: 6 Strategies to Help Optimize Your Financial Health

 Giving to charity?
 Consider a qualified charitable distribution (QCD)

-The standard deduction in 2023 is $13,850 for a single person and $27,700 for a married couple.
-Itemized deductions—which can include taxes, charitable contributions, mortgage interest, and very limited medical expenses—are an alternative to the standard deduction.
-If you don’t have $13,850 (single) or $27,700 (married) in itemized expenses, you can take the standard deduction.
+The standard deduction for 2024 is $14,600 for a single person and $29,200 for a married couple.
+Itemized deductions — which can include taxes, charitable contributions, mortgage interest, and limited medical expenses — are an alternative to the standard deduction.
+If you do not have $14,600 (single) or $29,200 (married) in itemized expenses, you can take the standard deduction.
 Donating to a charitable organization without itemizing (standard deduction) provides no tax benefit.
-However, nonitemizers may reap some tax benefits by making a charitable donation through a QCD, which gives part of a retirement distribution directly to the charity of your choice.
-While it won’t count as an itemized deduction, it does lower your taxable income.
+However, nonitemizers may reap some tax benefits by making a charitable donation through a QCD, which distributes part or all of a retirement distribution directly to the charity of your choice.
+While it will not count as an itemized deduction, it does lower your taxable income.
 Your tax advisor can discuss the requirements that are unique to your situation.

 Unexpected income?
 Check withholding or estimated tax payments

-Your income may be substantially more now than it was in 2022 due to stock sales, larger retirement distributions, or better business revenue.
-Having more income is great, but paying more in taxes isn’t.
-Touch base now with your tax advisor to avoid a larger tax bill and/or penalties at the end of the year, to ensure your W-2 has substantial withholding to cover any increase in income, and to estimate quarterly taxes and reduce penalties and taxes for next year’s return.
+Your income may be substantially more now than it was in 2023 due to stock sales, larger retirement distributions, or better business revenue.
+Having more income is great, but an unexpected bill is not.
+Consult with your tax advisor to avoid a larger tax bill and/or penalties at the end of the year by ensuring your W-2 has substantial withholding to cover any increase in income.
+For self-employed individuals, paying estimate quarterly taxes can reduce various types of penalties and your overall tax burden for next year’s return.

 Saving for retirement?
 Consider a “backdoor” Roth IRA

 A Roth individual retirement account (IRA) is a superior savings vehicle compared with a traditional IRA.
-Depositing money in a Roth IRA doesn’t entitle the account owner to a tax deduction, but growth in the account is distributed tax-free.
-The ability to contribute to a Roth IRA is phased out for high-income taxpayers (starting at $153,000 for a single person and $218,000 for a married couple).
+Depositing money in a Roth IRA does not entitle the account owner to a tax deduction, but growth in the account is distributed tax-free.
+The ability to contribute to a Roth IRA is phased out for high-income taxpayers (starting at $161,000 for a single person and $240,000 for a married couple for 2024).
 One can work around these income limitations, however, by making a nondeductible contribution to a traditional IRA and then rolling over the account to a “backdoor” Roth account.
 This allows even higher-income earners to benefit from tax-free growth.

 Retiring?
 Take the required minimum distribution (RMD)